dohlee/learn-sed/README.md

 10
 ```

-Here again, we can use address 0 when we use hybrid addressing.
+Here again, we can use address 0 when we use hybrid addressing (this is for GNU sed).

 ```shell
 sed -n '0,/1/ p' my_text.txt